jonDuke/jonDuke.github.io/_posts/2020-06-25-Data-Driven-Transit.md

 The image above is a screenshot of how the site looked when my team finished our work.
 The live site is available at [https://www.datadriventransit.org/](https://www.datadriventransit.org/), I cannot say when the next team will start making their changes.
 I myself am interested to see where this project goes in the future.

+(Update Sept.
+1 2020: The website itself is no longer working.
+Since I am no longer on the project I don't know the exact status, but it was always planned that future teams would continue working on it.
+I am leaving the original link here in case it comes back online.)

 I also have a version of the report generation code available to view [here on Google Colab](https://colab.research.google.com/drive/1ikldRpw4Zcay83VliECBurf6if4YFJfQ?usp=sharing), so you can see how we calculated things before future teams do their work.
 The code did get a couple minor optimizations and tweaks after we moved it from Colab to plain .py files, but it is functionally the same.

 ## What's next